tdwg/website/content/pages/conferences/2021/program-committee/index.md

 <td style="text-align: center; vertical-align: top; width: 306px;"><img src="https://static.tdwg.org/conferences/2021/images/pc/kampmeier-gail.jpg" alt="" width="300" height="300" /></td>
 <td>
   <b>Gail Kampmeier</b><br />
-  Illinois Natural History Survey<br />
+  University of Illinois at Urbana-Champaign, Prairie Research Institute, Illinois Natural History Survey (Affiliate), Champaign, IL USA<br />
-  Gail has worked on the TDWG program committee since 2013; been an active TDWG member since 2006; was review manager for the Darwin Core Standard; was elected as North American representative for 6 years, and is currently Editor-in-Chief of Biodiversity Information Science and Standard, and a regularly invited (non-voting) member of the TDWG Executive Committee.
+  As an entomologist, Gail was one of the first zoologists to join TDWG in 1996.
+An active member of TDWG program committees since the 2013 conference in Florence, Italy, she first became involved with editing conference abstracts in the five years prior.
+She is Editor-in-Chief of [*Biodiversity Information Science and Standards*](https://biss.pensoft.net) and served as review manager for the Darwin Core Standard.
+Elected as North American representative (2008–2013) to the TDWG Exec, she has since served as an invited (non-voting) member.
   </td>
 </tr>
 <tr>